- Home

 What is Random Sampling in Statistics?

-Selecting individuals from a population where every member has an equal chance of being chosen.
+Random sampling is a method of selecting individuals from a population where every member has an equal chance of being chosen, ensuring the sample is unbiased and representative of the whole population.

 What do students usually get wrong about Random Sampling?